Bruce Bernard

 Bruce Bernard (/bərˈnɑrd/; 21 March 1928 – 29 March 2000) was an English picture editor, writer and photographer.
 He wrote for the Sunday Times and the Independent and photographed many influential artists in a career lasting nearly 40 years.
+Some of Bernard's prints are held in the collection of the National Portrait Gallery, London.

 Early life and education

 Bernard was born in London, and was the middle of three sons to the English architect Oliver Percy Bernard and his opera singer wife Dora Hodges (d.
 1950), who performed under the name of Fedora Roselli.
-His siblings were the poet Oliver Bernard, and the columnist Jeffrey Bernard.
+His siblings were the poet Oliver Bernard and the columnist Jeffrey Bernard.
 He was a paternal cousin to the actor Stanley Holloway.

 Bernard had brief spells at a number of boarding schools, eventually finishing at Bedales School.
 From there he attended, albeit briefly, St Martin's School of Art, before falling into a number of menial jobs within London's Soho.
 He became a picture editor for History Of the 20th Century in 1968 before moving to the Sunday Times's magazine as a picture researcher in 1972; he later became the paper's picture editor, a post he held until 1980.
 It was during this time that he produced Photodiscovery: Masterworks of Photography 1840-1940, which became his most successful work.